aijax5/aijax5/README.md

 - 👋 Hi, I’m @aijax5
-- 🌱 I’m a Full Stack Engineer at Folly.systems, I previously interned at Qualcomm
+- 🌱 I’m a Full Stack Engineer at Folly.systems, I had previously interned with Qualcomm
 - 👀 I graduated in CS from BITS Pilani, India
 - 📫 you can always reachout to me at mdajaaz1999@gmail.com. skipping smalltalk is appreciated :)